lamin(o)-

 A thin layer.

-[Latin lamina, a thin plate]
+Latin lamina, a thin plate

 The word lamina (plural laminae) refers to thin plates of various kinds, such as scales, layers, or flakes; something laminar consists of thin layers; to laminate a surface is to overlay it with a layer of plastic or some other protective material; laminitis is inflammation of sensitive layers of tissue inside the hoof in horses and other animals; a laminectomy (Greek ektomē, excision) is a surgical operation to remove the back of one or more vertebrae.
 In phonetics, laminal refers to a consonant formed with the blade of the tongue touching the alveolar ridge.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.